Technology

 Film Finder: How to watch movies and TV series online

-Our new Film Finder tool takes the frustration and confusion out of finding a safe place to watch your favourite shows.
+Our new Film Finder tool takes the confusion out of finding a safe place to watch your favourite shows – and helps you find the best price.

-Considering there's more content than ever, along with more ways to watch it, it can be surprisingly difficult to know how to watch the TV show or film you want.
+With the advent of online streaming services and on-demand, there are more ways than ever to watch your favourite films and TV shows.
+Where to find them, and how to get the cheapest price, is the difficult part.

-We've created a special tool to make finding what you want to watch, and at a price that suits you, easier than ever.
-And you won't have to worry about falling foul of a dodgy service or illegal stream as every provider on here is legal and legitimate.
+We've taken the hassle out of this for you with Film Finder, a tool created specifically to mean finding what to watch, where, and at a price that suits you, is easier than ever.
+And you won't have to worry about falling foul of a dodgy service or illegal stream, as every provider on here is legal and legitimate.

 Simply type in the name of the film or TV show and then hit search.
-Why not try it out below.
+Try it out below.

 Which?
 Film Finder Tool

-Our interactive tool presents you with a variety of options to watch what you want from a genuine, legal service.
+Our interactive tool presents you with a variety of options on how to watch what you want from a genuine, legal service.

-Just search for your favourite TV show or film and you can find the places where to watch it, with the choice of streaming, renting, or buying outright on Blu-ray or DVD.
-You can choose the resolution of content you want, including SD, HD and even 4K Ultra HD quality.
+Just search for your favourite TV show or film and you'll see where it's available, with the choice of streaming, renting, or buying outright on Blu-ray or DVD.
+You can choose the resolution of the content you want, including SD, HD and even 4K Ultra HD quality.

+iTunes will automatically offer up the highest resolution it has on offer, but you can often pay slightly less by clicking through and opting for a lower quality if you prefer.
+Amazon will also often have cheaper available SD pricing available on its site, too.

-You browse the tool for the sites, services and retailers offering the TV show or film you want, at the price you want.
-Then, you could be watching in a matter of minutes.
+So, most importantly, you'll avoid paying over the odds.
+The Film Finder clearly displays prices for each provider, allowing you to quickly find the best price.
+Simply follow the links and you could be watching in a matter of minutes.

 So, get the popcorn ready, dim the lights, and check out the Which?
 Film Finder.